SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Statements
 ==========

+In Swift, there are two kinds of statements: simple statements and control flow statements.
+Simple statement are the most common and consist of either an expression or a declaration.
-Swift provides several statements that are used to control the flow of execution in a program.
+Control flow statements are used to control the flow of execution in a program.
 There are three types of control flow statements in Swift: loop statements, branch statements, and control transfer statements.
-Each type of statement can be used in function bodies and in top-level code.

 Loop statements allow a block of code to be executed repeatedly, while branch statements allow a certain block of code to be executed only when certain conditions are met.
 Control transfer statements provide a way to alter the order in which code is executed.
-Each type of statement is described in detail below.
+Each type of control flow statement is described in detail below.

-..
-TODO: Write the rest of this introduction
-    after we're settled on exactly what is considered a statement in Swift.
+Each type of statement can be used in function bodies and in top-level code.
+A semicolon (``;``) may optionally appear after any statement and is used as a statement terminator when multiple statements appear on the same line.

 ..
 TODO: Update this chapter to note that Optionals are allowed in boolean contexts
     (e.g., in the conditional expression of a control flow statement).